 Unfortunately, applying and qualifying for SSD can prove difficult, even for the people who need it the most.
-A North Carolina social security disability attorney at the Law Offices of Michael A. DeMayo, L.L.P. ® can help.
+A North Carolina social security disability attorney at DeMayo Law Offices, L.L.P. ® can help.

 This page will explain what SSD is, what it provides, how it differs from SSI (Social Security Insurance), how to qualify, and how an experienced social security lawyer in NC can make all the difference.

 Social Security Disability Insurance (SSD or SSDI) is federal insurance program administered by the Social Security Administration, an agency of the U.S. federal government.
 It is funded by federal payroll tax revenue.

 SSD is designed to supplement the income of people whose physical disabilities limit their ability to secure meaningful employment.
 Eligibility is not dependent on the recipient’s income, but the benefits are subject to a number of other restrictions (addressed in greater detail below).

 Social Security Disability Insurance may also be available for people with certain psychological, psychiatric, or mental health conditions, though there has been an unfortunate reluctance in the federal government to recognize non-physical disabilities for SSDI.
 If you suffer from a debilitating mental health condition that limits your employability, a North Carolina social security disability attorney may be able to help.